 Cross-Platform by Architecture

 HopDev.Tree calls its architecture a Hyper-Slice — a vertical slice that goes from UI to database across multiple platforms simultaneously.
 The shared ViewModel engine (Tree.UI, roughly 1,200 lines) has zero UI framework dependency.
-Each platform — MAUI, Avalonia, Blazor — provides a thin rendering skin that translates ViewModel state into native visuals.
+Each platform — MAUI, Avalonia, WPF, Blazor — provides a thin rendering skin that translates ViewModel state into native visuals.

 This means adding a new platform does not require rewriting the control.
 It requires writing a rendering skin.
 The data model, business logic, database persistence, and event system are shared across every platform from a single codebase.